 - salt and pepper - to taste

-- mustard - for e deviled egg touch
+- mustard - for a deviled egg touch

 Step-by-step photos and instructions

-- boil them potatoes in the skin - I usually boil the eggs in the same pot and leave them to boil for 5-6 minutes, then I remove the eggs and leave the potatoes to boil until tender
+- boil the potatoes in their skin - I usually boil the eggs in the same pot and leave them to boil for 5-6 minutes, then I remove the eggs and leave the potatoes to boil until tender

 - leave to cool completely, then peel and chop into chunks